ShikherMehta/RabbitMQ/README.md

 Key interview point:

 requeue:false does not mean "requeue somewhere else."
 It means RabbitMQ will not return the message to the original queue.
 With a DLX configured, the message can be dead-lettered; otherwise it is discarded.
+Why is it called a delivery?

+Because RabbitMQ doesn't just think:

+"Message B exists."

+It thinks:

+"I delivered this particular message to this consumer on this channel."

+The deliveryTag identifies that delivery.